Must Try Japanese Food

 Conclusion

 Japanese food is said to take food beyond sweet, sour, salty and bitter.
 It introduced our taste buds to the fifth taste, unami, described as savoury, meaty and full flavoured, as found in fermented soy products, aged cheese, dried fish and shitake mushrooms.
 Unami is that something extra bought to a dish from the base stock dashi, made from seaweed and dried bonito.
 Eating with chopsticks is another something extra the Japanese food scene offers.
 Don’t be afraid to try them, but if you do need a fork most larger restaurants, especially Western restaurants are happy to provide them on request.
-You won’t be able to fully appreciate Tokyo’s food scene in a single visit, but you can certainly whet your appetite and bring some deliciousness to your taste buds.
+You won’t be able to fully appreciate Japan’s food scene in a single visit, but you can certainly whet your appetite and bring some deliciousness to your taste buds.

-There is an exciting world of must try Japanese food and this is not an exhaustive list of all the incredible Japanese food, but a general representation of the foods and styles we found on our recent trip to Tokyo.
+There is an exciting world of must try Japanese food and this is not an exhaustive list of all the incredible Japanese food, but a general representation of the foods and styles we found on a trip to Tokyo.
 Visit Tokyo and come up with your own list of favourite Japanese cuisine, don’t be frightened to try something new.
 Leave a comment below if you’ve discovered something worth sharing.

 What are you waiting for?
 Share this post or leave a comment below.
 If you like this post and want to read more like this why not subscribe to our Newsletter?
 We won’t spam you or share your personal details.
 If you’re not doing so already, please follow us on Facebook, Twitter and Instagram or click the Mix, Flipboard or other social media buttons below to share this post with others who might enjoy reading it.
 If you want to come back to this post again, pin the photo below using the Pinterest button.